-Based on guidance from the CDC and the governmental officials regarding public gatherings, Brown Colonial Mortuary is temporarily unable to provide traditional funeral and memorialization gatherings in our chapels and our smaller visitation rooms.
+Based on guidance from the CDC and the governmental officials regarding public gatherings, Brown Colonial Mortuary is providing restricted traditional funeral and memorialization gatherings in our chapels and our smaller visitation rooms.

 Brown Colonial Mortuary began under the direction of Harold R. Brown, who had just returned to Santa Ana after serving in Europe during World War I and subsequently working in the funeral industry in San Francisco.
 He joined with Samuel Harrel to form the firm of Harrell & Brown on the southeast corner of 17th and Sycamore streets in a converted residence.
 In the mid 1930’s, Mr. Harrell sold his interest to Mr. Emil Wagner.
 Soon the partners realized that Santa Ana was in need of a truly modern facility and the “new” Brown & Wagner Colonial Mortuary was opened in September, 1937, just across the street from the old home.